Turing Video-based Cognitive Tests to Handle Entangled Concepts: Introduction

-Within the two quantum approaches above, empirical and theoretical studies have been carried out with the aim of identifying `quantum entanglement' in the combination of natural concepts \cite{bruza2009,bruzakittonelsonmcevoy2009,aertssozzo2011,aertssozzo2014,gronchistrambini2017,arguelles2018,aertsetal2019, beltrangeriente2019,arguellessozzo2020,aertsbeltrangerientesozzo2021,aertsarguellesbeltrangerientesozzo2023b,bertinietal2023}.
-In physics, entanglement is a statistical property of a composite system, or `entity', made up, in the simplest case, of two individual entities.
-Entanglement is typically detected through the violation of suitable inequalities, called `Bell's inequalities', the `Clauser--Horne--Shimony--Holt (CHSH) inequality' \cite{bell1964,chsh1969} being one of these inequalities.
-More precisely, we have recently performed various tests, including text-based cognitive tests on human participants, information retrieval tests on corpora of documents, and image retrieval tests on web search engines, which confirm that the CHSH inequality is systematically violated when two concepts combine \cite{aertssozzo2011,aertssozzo2014,arguelles2018,aertsetal2019, beltrangeriente2019,arguellessozzo2020,aertsbeltrangerientesozzo2021,aertsarguellesbeltrangerientesozzo2023b,bertinietal2023}.
+After the seminal work of Bell, several similar inequalities have been derived, and one typically refers to them as `Bell's inequalities' (see, e.g., \citet{brunner2014}), one of them being the `Clauser--Horne--Shimony--Holt (CHSH) inequality' \citep{chsh1969}.
+The CHSH inequality is particularly interesting, as it is well suited, not only for empirical tests of non-locality in quantum physics, but also as a test to detect the presence of entanglement, within and beyond physical domains.
+Indeed, in the absence of entanglement, the CHSH inequality would not be violated.\footnote{We notice that the violation of Bell's inequalities, while being a sufficient condition for the detection of entanglement, is not necessary because, for a given Bell's inequality, entangled states exist which do not violate it.} As a matter of fact, we have performed in the last decade various tests, including text-based cognitive tests on human participants, information retrieval tests on corpora of documents, and image retrieval tests on web search engines, which confirm that the CHSH inequality is systematically violated in cognitive domains, particularly, when two concepts combine \citep{aertssozzo2011,aertssozzo2014,arguelles2018,aertsetal2019,beltrangeriente2019,arguellessozzo2020,aertsbeltrangerientesozzo2021,aertsarguellesbeltrangerientesozzo2023b,bertinietal2023}.